 - Preheat the oven to 350˚F (180˚C).
 Place the slivered almonds on a baking sheet and toast until golden brown and fragrant, 7 to 10 minutes.
 Remove from the oven and let cool.
 Line a second baking sheet with a piece of parchment paper.

 - Place the toasted slivered almonds, ground almonds, flour, baking powder, granulated sugar, salt, grated lemon peel, butter, Quark, and eggs in a bowl.
 Stir together to start with, and then knead together until well combined.
 The dough will be quite sticky.
-Form into a 6 by 12 inch (15 by 30 cm) rectangle and place on the prepared baking sheet.
+Form into a 6 by 12 inch (15 by 30 centimeter) rectangle and place on the prepared baking sheet.

-- Bake for 60 to 65 minutes, or until golden brown.
-Place on a rack to cool completely.
-Dust with confectioner's sugar before serving.
-The Stollen can be eaten the day it is made, but it will also keep, wrapped in plastic wrap, at room temperature for 3 to 4 days.
+- The Stollen can be eaten the day it is made, but it will also keep, wrapped in plastic wrap, at room temperature for 3 to 4 days.
 The stale Stollen can be sliced and toasted for breakfast.

 Annie @ Annie's Noms